MOONLAPSED/holoicon/src/holo/README.md

 Bottom-Up, Top-Down Interplay (Flip/Flop):

     Flip: This is the phase where states remain superposed.
 From a bottom-up perspective, this represents the raw potentiality of the system.
 Whether it’s the binary logical duality of 0/1, or quantum superposition, flip is the universe of all possible configurations.
 This might represent the holographic element, where data is encoded from all perspectives, maintaining every potential in a suspended state.

     Flop: Once conditions are satisfied, or an observation is made, the state collapses into a particular outcome (flop).
-This represents the top-down projection, where emergent phenomena materialize from first principles into definitive logical or physical states.### Philosophy of Reality
+This represents the top-down projection, where emergent phenomena materialize from first principles into definitive logical or physical states.

+### Philosophy of 'reality' and space (as metaphors):

 While this runtime might not fully describe **literal reality**, it **models** reality’s emergent properties through a rich framework of dualities.
-What’s unique is the **ontological basis** of Holoiconism: it treats **computation itself as the foundational principle**, where reality is simply one emergent possibility out of many that the system could instantiate.
+What’s unique is the **ontological basis** of Holoiconism: it treats **computation itself as the foundational principle**, where a 3+1D observer reality is simply one emergent possibility out of many that the system could interoperate with.
+I would say that it is like chaos computing, which models 'starting conditions' as i/o, while both the operations done on those starting conditions and the system's state is defined by the **emergent properties** of its own computational processes.

 # Holoiconism: A New Paradigm in Computational Ontology